Sherlock Holmes: Consulting Detective (gamebook): Reception

+In Issue 53 of the British wargaming magazine Perfidious Albion, Geoffrey Barnard called this " a rather interesting work", but pointed out that the end of the game was somewhat challenging for a solitaire player, noting "you will find that [Sherlock's] estimated number of clue points is suspiciously low.
+Yes he could solve the case, no he could not always have ensured (except by hindsight) that his was the only solution."
+Despite this, Barnard concluded, "I found the game both innovative and interesting.
+After you have made your play you can always sit back and read all the clues to see what you missed for good or ill.
+It can be played solitaire and has excellent atmosphere.
+I recommend it to one and all."

 In the May 1984 edition of Imagine (Issue 14), Dave Durant gave a positive review, stating "the game runs well and offers a different form of mental exercise to doing the crossword.
 A welcome change in the face of gaming."

 In the August 1983 edition of White Dwarf (Issue 44), Charles Vasey commented, "The success of Consulting Detective reminds me of the success of Call of Cthulhu both being fixed in an era that appears less amenable to fantasy than it has proved to be."

-In the July 1984 edition of White Dwarf (Issue 55), Nic Grecas gave it an excellent overall rating of 9 out of 10, and stated that "I like this game very much and urge you not to be put off by the high price - it's worth every penny!"
+A year later, in Issue 55, Nic Grecas gave it an excellent overall rating of 9 out of 10, and stated that "I like this game very much and urge you not to be put off by the high price - it's worth every penny!"

+In the December 1983 issue of Isaac Asimov's Science Fiction Magazine, Dana Lombardy recommended this as "one of the best games introduced in 1982."

 In the November–December 1984 edition of Space Gamer (Issue 71), William A. Barton gave high marks for this game, saying, "the Sherlock Holmes Consulting Detective Game is the best mystery game I've ever had the privilege to be stumped by.
 After acing most games of Clue or 221B Baker Street with no sweat, it's a refreshing feeling.
 The folks at Sleuth Publications are to be commended for the effort they put into this game [...]
 As both a confirmed Sherlockian and a dedicated gamer, I can't recommend this game highly enough.
 Unless you simply hate mysteries - buy it!
 Definitely not elementary."